AlexMc889/Portfolio/Active Directory Attack & Defense/Images/golden ticket/golden ticket writeup.md

 ## Mitigations
 - Securing access to the Domain Controller is essential to preventing a KRBTGT attack.
 (EDR, Implementing JumpBox, Least Privilege, Physical Access etc)
+- Preventing a DCSync attack by limiting replication privileges given to accounts.
+- If attack does occur you have to change the KRBTGT password twice to invalidate the attacker's golden ticket.